digitalresonance/random_balls_html5canvas/README.md

 Run 'gulp' to execute the automated minification and build process. run 'node index.js' to run the nodejs server

-browse to localhost:8080 to view the web application alternatively open the public/index.html file in your browser
+browse to localhost:8080 to view the web application or alternatively open the public/index.html file in your browser